iterative/dvc.org/public/static/docs/user-guide/updating-tracked-files.md

 `dvc unprotect` or `dvc remove`) to unlink it from DVC cache prior to the execution of the script that modifies it.

-See also `dvc unprotect` and `dvc config cache` to learn more about the recommended ways to protect your data files.
+See also `dvc unprotect` and `dvc config cache` to learn more about protecting your data files.

 ## Replacing file